INSTRUCTIONS FOR CONSULAR REPORT OF BIRTH ABROAD

 A child born abroad to an American citizen mother and out of wedlock acquires U.S. citizenship if the mother has been physically present in the United States prior to the birth of the child for a minimum period of one continuous year.

-Appearance in person of both parents and child is required.
+Appearance in person of both parents and the child is required.

 What documents are required?